January 1922

 Price (2012), pgs 201-202

-A meeting takes place, under chair of Richard Mulcahy, of GHQ Staff and divisional commandants (with some brigade commandants who were not part of divisions).
-Agree to hold Army Convention within two months and that, in a meantime, a 'watchdog' committee would be set up with members from both sides.
-This committee did not meet often.
+A meeting takes place, under the chair of Richard Mulcahy, of GHQ Staff and divisional commandants (with some brigade commandants who were not part of divisions).
+They agree to hold Army Convention within two months and that, in a meantime, a 'watchdog' committee would be set up with members from both sides.

-Liam Pilkington, O/C 3rd Western Division (who was anti-Treaty) said “All you want [is] to build up a Free State army so that you can march in step into the British Army”
+Liam Pilkington, O/C 3rd Western Division (who was anti-Treaty) said (perhaps with some prescience) “All you want [is] to build up a Free State army so that you can march in step into the British Army”

-(Curran says that this meeting was acrimonious and that Mulcahy only agreed to holding of convention to prevent an open break.)
+That Mulcahy agreed to a Convention after his reply January 13th saying that he had no power to call a Convention (See Jan-13-22/1) may seem peculiar but Curran says that this meeting was acrimonious and that Mulcahy only agreed to holding of convention to prevent an open break.

 O’Donoghue (1986), pg 211; Farry (2012), pgs 89-91; Townshend (2014), pg 391

 IRA Lieutenant Michael Moran dies of a heart attack at his home in Dooagh, Achill Island, Co.
 Mayo.
-Death due to ill-treatment in prison.
+His death due to ill-treatment in prison.

 Price (2012), pg 283

-District Centres of the IRB in Cork meet and pass a resolution condemning the Supreme Council’s statements of the 12th Dec and 12th Jan and call on them to resign.
+District Centres of the IRB in Cork meet and pass a resolution condemning the Supreme Council’s statements of December 12th 1921 and January 12th 1922 and call on them to resign.
 A number of other circles do likewise and cease to function.

 Curran J M (1980), pg 164; O’Donoghue (1986), pg 194